royaltm/node-streamdb/lib/iter/README.md

   zips current iterator with argument iterators and invokes mapper with elements from each iterator as arguments; yields mapper results;
   if mapper is not provided yields elements from iterators as arrays;
-  ends when any of the iterators are done
+  ends when any of the iterators is done

 Execution methods: